 Paying your credit card balance in full and on time is one of the best practices for credit card use.
 This avoids interest charges and helps maintain a good credit score.2

 There are numerous tools and apps that can remind you of payment due dates and help manage your bills.
-Keep researching to learn how to keep up with payments for smart credit card use.
+Keep exploring to learn how to keep up with payments for smart credit card use.

 Using Rewards and Benefits